All Episodes

 It's just the way it is.

-Because everybody was worried about the Dubai Ports deal because that was Arabs, and they're going to let terrorists uh get uh terrorism equipment into the country because they ran the ports.
+And this is where the Dubai Ports deal comes into play because everybody was worried about the Dubai Ports deal because that was Arabs and they're going to let terrorists get terrorism equipment into the country because they ran the ports.

 John Lewis up there.